qgis/QGIS-Documentation/source/docs/user_manual/introduction/general_tools.rst

 .. index::
    single:rendering quality

-To influence the rendering quality of the map, you have two options.
-Choose menu option :menuselection:`Settings --> Options`, click on the :guilabel:`Rendering` tab and select or deselect following checkboxes:
+|qg| has an option to influence the rendering quality of the map.
+Choose menu

-* |checkbox| :guilabel:`Make lines appear less jagged at the expense of some drawing performance`
+option :menuselection:`Settings --> Options`, click on the :guilabel:`Rendering`
-* |checkbox| :guilabel:`Fix problems with incorrectly filled polygons`
+tab and select or deselect |checkbox| :guilabel:`Make lines appear less jagged at the expense of some drawing performance`.

 Speed-up rendering
 ..................